Though it provides some positive messages about family and friendship, Larva Family also employs plenty of cartoon violence and bathroom humor.

 Take the Clark family, for instance.
 Back when the zombie apocalypse was more of an apoca-lapse, mother Madison was a high school guidance counselor with a live-in fiancé (Travis), an over-achieving daughter (Alicia) and a heroin-addicted son (Nick).
 And frankly, none of them were in all that great a place.
 As Alicia says, “My family was crazy before it all happened, and now we’re just …”

 Always at threat of becoming a zombie hors d’oeuvre?
 Well, yes.
-Madison, Travis and Nick alas, are no longer with us.
-But hey, at least Alicia is still around.
+Travis and Nick alas, are no longer with us.
+But hey, at least Alicia and Madison are still around.

 Yes, scraps of civilization’s previous ways are still there, flapping in the breeze.
 But as the environment grows ever more barbaric and the zombies multiply like decaying, shambling rabbits, we understand that life (and death) will never be the same.
 Now our survivors are asking different questions: Can it still be worth living?

 And by the start of Fear’s final season, the answer to that question is still marinading within our protagonists’ heads.
 Specifically, it’s bumping around Madison’s and The-Walking-Dead-turned-Fear mainstay Morgan’s.
 After a nearly eight-year time skip, Madison’s stuck in the captivity of a group of people only known as PADRE and would love nothing more than to find a way to end her life.
 Morgan, on the other hand, has become a cog in the PADRE machine, going so far as to allow the colony to turn his now-8-year-old daughter into an estranged child soldier.